Published: September, 2018

 Splatto Comics, 120 Pages

-Richard C. Meyer a.k.a.
-Ya Boi Zack a.k.a.
-Diversity & Comics is the first person to really get me into following the whole Comicsgate thing.
-This wasn’t the first of his projects that I backed but it was the first to be released.
-I’m still looking forward to getting his graphic novel Jawbreakers: Lost Souls, which should be about a month away.
+This wasn’t the first of Richard C. Meyer’s projects that I backed but it was the first to be released.
+I’m still looking forward to getting his graphic novel Jawbreakers – Lost Souls, which should be out shortly.

 Iron Sights was exactly as Meyer described it on it’s Indiegogo page: